-As for the other two proposed fine-tuning strategies, it was observed that under the linear classification strategies, the segmentation performance was extremely poor.
-In fact, training even failed for the majority of the initialization diffusion steps, resulting in an average DSC and JA of less than 28.85\% and 22.34\%, respectively.
+For the other two proposed fine-tuning strategies, it was observed that under the linear classification strategies, the segmentation performance was extremely poor.
+In fact, training even failed for most of the initialization diffusion steps, resulting in an average DSC and JI of less than 28.85\% and 22.34\%, respectively.
 These results demonstrate that the features learned from the proposed upstream pre-training task cannot be directly used as semantic features in the downstream segmentation task.
 Simply updating the parameters in the classification head hinders the pre-trained models from effectively adapting to the downstream tasks, leading to poor performance due to a lack of expressive power in the features.
-In other words, the information learned from pre-trained DDPM requires a more extensive fine-tuning process rather than solely relying on the linear probing method employed in other pre-training tasks.
+In other words, the knowledge learned from the pre-trained model requires a more extensive fine-tuning process rather than solely relying on the linear probing method employed in other pre-training tasks.
 This fundamental reason motivated us to implement the fine-tuning decoder strategy.
 Additionally, it is worth noting that despite this result not being applicable to segmentation, we arrive at a similar conclusion as in \cite{baranchuk2021label}: the optimal diffusion step for obtaining semantic features generally falls within the range of 0 to 400.